-We share the road with large trucks every day but it is not uncommon for drivers of smaller vehicles to get a little anxious when they see a big rig in their rearview mirror or driving alongside them.
-If you get a little tense sharing the road with large trucks, here are some safety tips that may help you destress and avoid an accident.
+Every day, we share the road with large trucks, and it is not uncommon for drivers of smaller vehicles to get a little anxious when a big rig appears in their rearview mirror or alongside them.
+If you get a little tense sharing the road with large trucks, these safety tips may help you destress and reduce the risk of an accident.

 Never cut in front of a truck.
 Fully loaded trucks weigh up to 80,000 pounds and take the length of a football field to stop.
 Most cars weigh only 2,000 pounds.

-Since large trucks have a much longer stopping distance, you need to be able to see the entire front of the truck cab in your rearview mirror before it is safe to move in front of the truck.
+Since large trucks have a much longer stopping distance, to ensure safety, you need to be able to see the entire front of the truck cab in your rearview mirror before it is safe to move in front of the truck.

-A good rule of thumb is to keep 4 seconds or more between you and large trucks.
+Best practice: A good rule of thumb is to keep at least 4 seconds of distance (or more) between your vehicle and large trucks.
 This will help avoid sudden stops, a tire blowout, or a wide truck turn.

-Avoid large truck’s blind spots.
+Stay out of large trucks’ blind spots.
 There are four large blind spots around trucks where cars disappear from view and the driver cannot see you – Front, Rear, Left-side, and Right-side No Zones.
-So, it is not a good idea to linger alongside a large truck.
+Avoid lingering in these zones.

 Avoid the front of the cab and behind the trailer no zones.
 Stay back, do not tailgate, and leave 4 car lengths in front of a truck for safety cushions.